Why does the EU want to reduce greenhouse gas emissions from fuels?

 An important reason why tar sands got a specific default value is that they are produced from a different feedstock, so-called natural bitumen.
 Producing petrol and diesel from this feedstock requires much more energy than producing it from conventional crude oil, which in turn means that the carbon intensity of the final product is higher than that produced from conventional crude.
 In the Directive, natural bitumen is defined in a technology-neutral way, based on its density and viscosity.

 No. The proposal did not discriminate between feedstocks on the basis of geographical locations.
 The specific default value for tar sands was not just in place for Canadian products, but for all fuels that are produced from tar sands anywhere in the world.
 Other countries with vast tar sand deposits include Venezuela, Russia and the US.
 Conventional oil from Canada would have received the same default value as conventional oil from the US, Russia or any other place.

-What are the differences between the 2011 proposal and the adopted measures?
+What are the differences between the 2011 proposal and the adopted measures in 2014?